Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 : liking; respecting someone, or something

-Example- He was merely admiring the new neighbour.
+Example- He was merely admiring the new neighbor.

 8. Adoring